kdakan/Clean-Code/README.md

 * Not use goto
 * Not have multiple returns/breaks inside loops
 * Not have a large number of cases in switch statements (don't tell, rather ask, use polymorphism for case code blocks or hashtable/dictionary for case return values)
 * Not have temporal coupling (like Open...() some code block...
-Close...(), instead either use a method that accepts the code block as a lambda Action<T>, or use the .Net using (...) block Disposable pattern, or use template method pattern)
+Close...(), instead, either use a method that accepts the code block as a lambda Action<T>, or use the C# using (...) block Disposable pattern, or use template method pattern)
 * Not have very long lines that need horizontal scrolling
 * Not have #region blocks, this is a sign of a long method or a large class
 * Not use magic numbers or magic strings, instead use enums or constants (prefer static read-only fields in C# instead of const, because const is statically linked at compile time and may break xcopy deployment of library code)